 If SSL pinning is not implemented, then all the communication between the application and the server could be intercepted by an attacker.
 Because of this, the attacker can craft malicious requests to the server and look for multiple vulnerabilities.
 Additionally, automated attacks can be mounted against the application with the help of a proxy tool.

 By using two-way SSL authentication, SSL Pinning Bypass can be prevented.
 This technique allows the application to act as an SSL client and send its certificate after the SSL server has validated it.
 Due to the complexity of two-way SSL, if we can prevent the modification or reverse engineering of the android application, that will prevent SSL Pinning bypasses via reverse engineering or hooking.

 If SSL pinning has been implemented, we can bypass it.
 There are several methods to bypass SSL pinning, but here we go with simply Frida.
 As we have set up Frida, we move on to the next part, how to bypass SSL pinning using Frida.

 3. Let’s Intercept the traffic –

-4. Open burpsuite history and check request
+4. Open burpsuite history and check the request

-In this way, we can bypass the SSL pinning and intercept the traffic of android apps.
+This way, we can bypass the SSL pinning and intercept the traffic of android apps.

 Android apps are compressed, packaged, and distributed as .apk files that resemble .jar or .zip files.
 These typically include your app’s compiled resources (compiled code, images, layouts, XML files, databases, etc.).
 The APK can be extracted using simple archiving software, and the compiled source code can be easily decompiled using free, open-source tools such as APKTool and Dex2Jar.
 Attackers can exploit this vulnerability and reverse the app if there is no mechanism for checking the code integrity.